Artist and Art Centre – Contract Template – Information for Artists

 How long is the agreement?

 The ‘term’ of the agreement, or how long you are in a contract with the Art Centre, is completely up to you and the Art Centre to decide.
 If you do not know how long you want the agreement to last, you do not have to decide.
-Instead, the sample agreement states that you or the Art Centre can decide to end the agreement at any time and without giving any reason, by providing three months’ notice in writing.
+Instead, the contract templates says that you or the Art Centre can decide to end the agreement at any time and without giving any reason, by providing three months’ notice in writing.
 Otherwise, it will continue.

 What if I change my mind?